Strings and Memory Management

 g_free (gpointer mem);

 If mem is NULL, g_free does nothing. gpointer is a type of general pointer.
 It is the same as void *.
-This pointer can be casted to any pointer type.
-Conversely, any pointer type can be casted to gpointer.
+This pointer can be cast to any pointer type.
+Conversely, any pointer type can be cast to gpointer.

 g_free (s);